Alexander Grothendieck: Political activism

 Grothendieck's political views were radical and pacifistic.
 He strongly opposed both United States intervention in Vietnam and Soviet military expansionism.
 To protest against the Vietnam War, he gave lectures on category theory in the forests surrounding Hanoi while the city was being bombed.
 In 1966, he had declined to attend the International Congress of Mathematicians (ICM) in Moscow, where he was to receive the Fields Medal.
 He retired from scientific life around 1970 after he had found out that IHÉS was partly funded by the military.
 He returned to academia a few years later as a professor at the University of Montpellier.

 While the issue of military funding was perhaps the most obvious explanation for Grothendieck's departure from the IHÉS, those who knew him say that the causes of the rupture ran more deeply.
 Pierre Cartier, a visiteur de longue durée ("long-term guest") at the IHÉS, wrote a piece about Grothendieck for a special volume published on the occasion of the IHÉS's fortieth anniversary.
 In that publication, Cartier notes that as the son of an antimilitary anarchist and one who grew up among the disenfranchised, Grothendieck always had a deep compassion for the poor and the downtrodden.
 As Cartier puts it, Grothendieck came to find Bures-sur-Yvette as "une cage dorée" ("a gilded cage").
-While Grothendieck was at the IHÉS, opposition to the Vietnam War was heating up, and Cartier suggests that this also reinforced Grothendieck's distaste at having become a mandarin of the scientific world.
+While Grothendieck was at the IHÉS, opposition to the Vietnam War was heating up, and Cartier suggests that this also reinforced Grothendieck's distaste at having become a bureaucrat of the scientific world.
 In addition, after several years at the IHÉS, Grothendieck seemed to cast about for new intellectual interests.
 By the late 1960s, he had started to become interested in scientific areas outside mathematics.
 David Ruelle, a physicist who joined the IHÉS faculty in 1964, said that Grothendieck came to talk to him a few times about physics.
 Biology interested Grothendieck much more than physics, and he organized some seminars on biological topics.

 In 1970, Grothendieck, with two other mathematicians, Claude Chevalley and Pierre Samuel, created a political group entitled Survivre—the name later changed to Survivre et vivre.
 The group published a bulletin and was dedicated to antimilitary and ecological issues.
 It also developed strong criticism of the indiscriminate use of science and technology.
 Grothendieck devoted the next three years to this group and served as the main editor of its bulletin.

 Although Grothendieck continued with mathematical enquiries, his standard mathematical career mostly ended when he left the IHÉS.
 After leaving the IHÉS, Grothendieck became a temporary professor at Collège de France for two years.
 He then became a professor at the University of Montpellier, where he became increasingly estranged from the mathematical community.
 He formally retired in 1988, a few years after having accepted a research position at the CNRS.